Shrew (stock character): Usage and etymology

 By the middle 16th century, the opposing extremes of wifely personality traits were contrasted as "shrew" vs. "sheep".
 The earliest-known formal definition of shrew as applied to people is Samuel Johnson's, in the 1755 A Dictionary of the English Language: "peevish, malignant, clamorous, spiteful, vexatious, turbulent woman".
-He described the use of the word in reference to males as "ancient", but also quoted Shakespeare using it to satirise a man by likening him to the shrewish woman central to his play: "By this reckoning he is more shrew than she."
+He described the use of the word in reference to males as "ancient", but also quoted Shakespeare using it to satirise a man by likening him to the shrewish woman central to his play: "By this reckoning, he is more shrew than she."
 (Cf. modern use toward men of other female-targeted slurs like bitch.)

-As a synonym for the shrew in literature and theatre, the word termagant derives from the name Termagant, an invented, mock-Muslim, male deity used in mediaeval mystery plays, characterised as violent and overbearing.
+As a synonym for the shrew in literature and theatre, the word termagant derives from the name Termagant, an invented, mock-Muslim, male deity used in medieval mystery plays, characterised as violent and overbearing.
 Termagant features in many period works of the 11th through 15th centuries, from The Song of Roland to Chaucer's Canterbury Tales (in "The Tale of Sir Thopas").

 The name was genericised into a term referring to male characters with ranting, bullying personalities.
 In the 16th century, Shakespeare used the word in this generic, masculine sense in Henry IV, Part I (as an adjective), and in its original proper name sense in Hamlet.
 Such characters usually wore long gowns that gave them a feminine appearance in an era when female characters were played by men or boys, and were dressed similarly.
 This led the gradual shift in meaning, to refer exclusively to an overbearing, turbulent, quarrelsome, even brawling woman, which was a well-established usage by the late 17th century.
 Female characters actually named Termagant appear in works including Thomas Shadwell's play The Squire of Alsatia (1688), and Arthur Murphy's play The Upholsterer (1758), while Washington Irving's "Rip Van Winkle" (1819) uses the word generically, to refer to the main character's wife.